kirjavascript/duplex/README.md

 <a>all solutions</a>
 <a>alg</a> toggle alg / name
-show inbetween state for solution
+show inbetween state for solution show cancelled version of alg if it exists
 LLs like sprites from flex -group by first alg

 <+Kirjava> that's something I'm wondering about DXLL. can you learn rules that allow you to solve cases you haven't learnt in a one by one fashion